AI in Hospitality: Key Facts

 - 58% of guests say AI improves booking and stay experience.

-Artificial intelligence (AI) is no longer a futuristic concept in hospitality; it’s now transforming how restaurants are operating, along with hotels and travel services.
+AI in hospitality is no longer a futuristic concept — it’s now actively transforming how restaurants, hotels and travel services operate.

-This article explores how AI is being used across the hospitality sector — from front desk service to back-end operations — and what its rapid growth means for industry professionals and guests alike.
+This article explores how artificial intelligence is being used across the hospitality sector, from front desk service to back-end operations, and what its rapid growth means for industry professionals and guests alike.

 Rise of AI in Hospitality